Deivitto/eth-bogota-hackhaton/README.md

 The Gnosis Chain is a stable payments EVM (Ethereum Virtual Machine) blockchain designed for fast and inexpensive transactions.
 The chain uses a unique dual-token model; xDai is a stable token used for transactions, payments, and fees, and Proof of Stake protection will be provided by GNO with the consensus-layer Gnosis Beacon Chain.

-### **Moonbeam**

-David said he had an idea for moonbeam.

-Moonbeam is a smart contract platform for cross-chain-connected applications that unite assets and functionality from Polkadot, Ethereum, Cosmos, Avalanche, and more.
-Learn more at https://moonbeam.network/

 ## Judging.

 - 4 minutes to demo (also record a video of it).